xuefeng-zhu5/RGBD1K/README.md

 ## Download

 The RGBD1K dataset is available on Baidu Cloud Disk.
 The download link is: https://pan.baidu.com/s/1wPGWlGo5RzOHUVc_SiQCGg, and the code is: un0h.
+To facilitatet downloading, we only upload the labeled RGB-D frames currently.

 The RGBD1K dataset will be publicly available on Google Drive soon.